adityashekhar0902/Token/README.md

     }
 }
 ```
+It is a public function that allows to decrease the supply of tokens.
+If '_account' has atleast '_value' tokens, it decrease the 'totalSupply' by '_value' and also decreases the balance of '_account' by '_value'.

 ## Overview

 The goal of this project is to give users a practical understanding of many of the subjects taught in the ETH_Beginner Course on Solidity.
 This software provides real-world examples and implementations to enhance learning and demonstrate how crucial Solidity concepts function.